andrewelkin/utils/README.md

 # go_header

-Takes GO func description from the clipboard and makes nice header with arguments and return values.
+Takes GO func declaration from the clipboard and makes nice header with arguments and return values.
 Places this description into clipboard

 ```
 command line args: